 MATH 120 Intermediate Algebra Topics to be covered include: Basic algebraic operations, linear equations and inequalities, graphs and systems of linear equations, polynomials and factoring, exponents and radicals, rational expressions, quadratic equations, and an introduction to functions.
-Prerequisite: "P" Passing grade in MATH 050 or based on recommendation from the entrance exam.(3)
+Prerequisite: "P" Passing grade in MATH 050 or MATH 051 or based on recommendation from the entrance exam.(3)

 MATH 130 College Algebra Topics covered in MATH 120 will be reviewed in depth, followed by a study of functions and their properties with special emphasis on the polynomial, rational, exponential and logarithmic functions.
-Prerequisite: MATH 120 or permission of the instructor.
+Prerequisite: MATH 120 or with final approval of the department chair.
 (3)